thenexthub/Codira/docs/proposals/WholeModuleOptimization.rst

 signature optimization (since it has more call sites to rewrite).

-Whole Module Optimization for Swift.Next
+Whole Module Optimization for Codira.Next
 ========================================

 As it stands, WMO provides significant benefit with minimal complexity,